tfij/tfij.github.io/_posts/2017-03-29-Reducing-Coupling-Of-Java9-Modules.md

     type: TechArticle
 ---

-In a [Quick introduction to Java 9 modularization](/2017/03/11/Quick-Introduction-to-Java9-Modularization.html) article I quickly introduce the basic concept of a Java 9 modularization.
+In the [Quick Introduction to Java 9 Modularization](/2017/03/11/Quick-Introduction-to-Java9-Modularization.html) article, I quickly introduced the basic concept of Java 9 modularization.
-Now is the time to improve modules design.
+Now is the time to improve module design.
-In this article we will focus on reducing modules coupling.
+In this article, we will focus on reducing module coupling.

-Following [Dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) which states that
+Following the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle), which states that:

 1. High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 2. Abstractions should not depend on details.
 Details should depend on abstractions.

-There should be a possibility to declare that module depend on some API, not an implementation.
+There should be a possibility to declare that a module depends on some API, not an implementation.

 Fortunately, Java 9 introduces the concept of services - a module can register an implementation of an interface as a service.
 The other modules can consume this service.
-To take advantage of this solution at least three modules are required: a client code, a module with API and a module with implementation.
+To take advantage of this solution, at least three modules are required: a client code, a module with an API, and a module with an implementation.
-The following example presents consuming of a service in `module-info.java` (a client code):
+The following example presents the consumption of a service in `module-info.java` (a client code):

 ```
 module pl.tfij.java9modules.app {